Demo 1: Functions, Plotting, and Partial Derivatives#

 f_prime

-We can also investigate the limits for \(x \to -\infty\), \(x \to \infty\) and \(x \to -2\) with the commands:
+We can investigate limits, such as for \(x \to -\infty\), \(x \to \infty\), and \(x \to -2\), with the commands:

 f_expr.limit(x, -oo), f_expr.limit(x, oo), f_expr.limit(x, -2)

-It should be no surprise that \(\lim_{x \to -2} f(x) = f(-2)\), since the function is continuous everywhere.
+It should be no surprise that \(\displaystyle\lim_{x \to -2} f(x) = f(-2)\), since the function is continuous.

 plot(f_expr, f_prime, (x, -5, 1))

-<sympy.plotting.backends.matplotlibbackend.matplotlib.MatplotlibBackend at 0x7fc12923f550>
+<sympy.plotting.backends.matplotlibbackend.matplotlib.MatplotlibBackend at 0x7f8c150dab50>

-A little more complicated example could be the piecewise-defined function \(g: \mathbb{R} \to \mathbb{R}\):
+A little more complicated example could be the piecewise-defined function \(g: \mathbb{R} \to \mathbb{R}\),

 def g(x):